-- The diverse housing needs of older people in the borough will be met by supporting supported by the deliveringy of specialist forms of residential accommodation to meet the housing needs of older people across all tenures.
-The Council will support new development proposals where they: - (a) Adapt or extend existing residential properties to meet the needs of older people and those with disabilities. - (b) Incorporate dementia friendly design principles to improve cognitive accessibility (see Policy DM30). - (c) Are situated in a location-within a defined settlement boundaryies, in a location that is, well-connected to local services, community and support facilities, and shops by walking, cycling and public transport, enabling residents to live independently as part of the community. - (d) Are compatible with neighbouring land-uses and contribute to a mixed and inclusive locality by meeting an identified local need. - (e)\Provide sufficient off-street parking for staff, visitors, and where relevant residents-(including suitable pick-up and drop-off facilities close to the principal entrance for taxis, minibuses and ambulances). - (a)(f) Include areas of open space for the exclusive use of residents and visitors. - (b)(g) Are ont sites allocated in Policy AL01 or inan adopted Neighbourhood

-Plans where suitable and where this would provide a sustainable development.
+- 3. The diverse housing needs of people in the borough will be supported by delivering specialist forms of residential accommodation across all tenures.
+The Council will support new development proposals where they: - (a) Adapt or extend existing residential properties to meet the needs of older people and those with disabilities. - (b) Incorporate dementia friendly design principles to improve cognitive accessibility (see Policy DM30). - (c) Are situated within a defined settlement boundary, in a location that is well-connected to local services, community and support facilities, and shops by walking, cycling and public transport, enabling residents to live independently as part of the community. - (d) Are compatible with neighbouring land-uses and contribute to a mixed and inclusive locality by meeting an identified local need. - (e) Provide sufficient off-street parking for staff, visitors, and where relevant residents(including suitable pick-up and drop-off facilities close to the principal entrance for taxis, minibuses and ambulances). - (f) Include areas of open space for the exclusive use of residents and visitors. - (g) Are on sites allocated in Policy ALO1 or an adopted Neighbourhood Plan where this would provide a sustainable development.